 The Evaluation Schedule helps to find the answers to a fundamental set of questions about the school as a whole.
 All inspectors, whatever their roles and responsibilities as members of the team, must contribute to the corporate view of the school.
 In order to do this, they must keep in mind the links between different parts of the Evaluation Schedule so as not to lose any opportunity to contribute evidence to the main judgements when observing particular areas of work.
 The pursuit of inspection trails that contribute evidence on curriculum leadership and performance management while inspecting different lessons in a subject is an example of such practice.

 The pre-inspection process starts with an analysis of the outcomes, particularly the school’s results.
-As the inspection progresses, inspectors can not only judge achievements but also focus increasingly on the reasons that account for them.
+As the inspection progresses, inspectors not only judge achievements but also focus increasingly on the reasons that account for them.
 This contributes to a cumulative view of the quality of leadership and management.
 The inspection process, in practice, is one that starts with outcomes and penetrates the work of the school sufficiently to see what accounts for them.
 It is this sense in which the Evaluation Schedule should be viewed.

 What is the detailed content of the Evaluation Schedule?